ccatobs/MODBUS/README.md

 A map might also
 contain entries matching bits of the leading or trailing byte of a register.

-Furthermore, "value" and "datatype" (AVRO conventions) and isTag are reserved keywords, since they will be generated in the output dictionary.
+Furthermore, "value" and "datatype" (AVRO conventions) are reserved keywords, since they will be generated in the output dictionary.
 Additional dictionary key/value pairs may be provided in the client registry mapping, which are merely passed on to the output.
 To maintain consistancy over